DarkJaslo/miniOMP/README.md

 - Nested tasks and taskgroups, taskwait
 - No taskloop or task reductions of any kind

-It is of course not intended to be used, but a very useful learning project.
+It is of course not intended to be used, but it still is a very useful learning project.